microsoft/fluentui/rfcs/converged-implementation-patterns.md

 #### useSample.ts

-Accepts the component props and handles and internal state that the component might need.
+Accepts the component props and handles the internal state that the component might need.

 `State` here can be pretty broad, you could also consume context or create effects.
 This hook should be what the component relies on to function/render